AbassAdeyemi/cashflow-wallet/README.md

 #### Running with docker

-- You can use `mvn` if you have maven installed or `./mvnw` on linux or macos and `mvnw.cmd` on windows
-- Run `mvn clean install` to install the dependencies of the application and also build the docker image.
+- Pull image from docker hub with this command `docker pull abassadey/cashflow-wallet:latest`
-- After the image has been built, navigate to the docker-compose folder and run `docker-compose up -d`.
+- Navigate to the docker-compose folder and run `docker-compose up -d`.
 - Ensure that ports `8082` and `27017` are not in use or configure your application and mongodb ports in the compose file accordingly.